assemble/assemble/README.md

 }
 ```

-After configuring the `assemble` task with the correct paths for the files used on the grid, run `grunt assemble` to compile the grid to static HTML.
+If you're satisfied with the default `src` and `dest` paths in the `assemble`, simply run `grunt assemble` to compile the grid to static HTML.
+Or run `grunt watch` to continuously watch files and automatically re-build when changes occur.